 SPs are paid on a tiered scale - each SP employed by the PBA program will be identified as a Level I, II, or III (the performance rate will increase with experience).

 Effective 8/21/2011, a bi-weekly payroll system will be used.
-Please refer to the Biweekly Payroll Schedule for 2013-2014 schedules for specific details.
+Please refer to the bi-weekly payroll table for specific details.